 For More Information.
-We recognize that you may have questions not addressed in this letter.
-If you have additional questions, please contact 1-XXX-XXXX, Monday through Friday, 9:00 a.m. to 6:30 p.m., Eastern Time, excluding certain national U.S. holidays.
+If you have additional questions, please call 1-XXX-XXXX, Monday through Friday from 8:00 a.m. - 5:30 p.m.
+Central Time (excluding some U.S. holidays).
+Additional information, including frequently asked questions, can be found on the District's website at rsdmo.org.